-South Puget Sound Community College is an approved institution for the education and training of veterans, reservists and the children and spouses of deceased or 100% “total and permanently” (with no further exams pending) disabled veterans.
+South Puget Sound Community College is an approved institution for the education and training of veterans, reservists, the children and spouses of deceased or 100% “total and permanently” (with no further exams pending) disabled veterans and eligible dependents who have received transferred benefits.
 The college’s Veterans Office helps those who are eligible to obtain Veterans Educational Benefits.
-Our Program Coordinator will help direct you through the application process, and work as an instructional and advisory aid between the Department of Veterans Affairs and you as a student of South Puget Sound.
+Our Veterans Office staff will help guide you through the application process, and work as an instructional and advisory aid between the Department of Veterans Affairs and you as a student of South Puget Sound.

-To obtain VA education benefit application materials or to submit them for review and certification, contact the college Veterans Office.
-The Veterans Office is located within the Student Financial Services Office in Bldg.
-25.
+To obtain VA Education Benefit application materials or to submit them for review and certification, contact the college Veterans Office.
+The Veterans Office is located in bldg 22, Center for Student Success, on the 2nd floor.

 - Assistance throughout the education benefit application process

 - Notification of enrollment and enrollment changes to the VA

 - Help in interpreting, explaining and implementing VA policies and college regulations

 Veterans Office staff generally do not provide academic advising, however academic decisions may impact your educational benefits so we will help you with this decision making process!
 You will need to meet with your program advisor or an academic advisor on a regular basis to make sure that you are making progress toward graduation.

 The Veterans Office is not the Department of Veterans Administration (VA).
 The college cannot override VA policies or determine VA eligibility, nor does the college control the issuance of VA Educational Benefits.
 The VA requires 30-45 days to process any paperwork submitted to them.

 Applications for VA education benefits and additional benefit information are available at the following locations:

 - Links are located on the right hand margin of this web page